 – our ENT service would govern the access of the customer to the application from each device over the defined subscription period.
 When that period ends, the applications on each device would no longer function without renewal.

-Our solution does not require a license server to be installed on the customer site
+- Our solution requires no license server to be installed on the customer site.

-The 10Duke Entitlement Service does not rely on license keys and therefore there is no need to issue, revoke, replace, or reconcile licenses.
-This mean your internal cost of license admin will be a fraction of what it is if you use Flexnet.
+- 10Duke Entitlements does not rely on license keys and therefore there is no need to issue, revoke, replace, or reconcile licenses.
+This means your internal cost of license admin will be a fraction of what it is if you use Flexnet.

-If you provide a suite of application to your customers, including web, desktop and mobile apps, licenses to all of them can be configured and managed all through the 10Duke system.
+- If you provide a suite of applications to your customers, including web, desktop and mobile apps, licenses to all of them can be configured and managed all through the 10Duke system.
 That is something Flexera just can’t do.

 Identity Provider API